code-423n4/2022-09-nouns-builder-findings/data/dipp-Q.md

 ## Impact

-This could prevent new tokens from being minted which could lead to auctions not able to be settled.
-This could lead to unnecessary delays for creating new auctions as items would need to be added to the property with not items.
-Since the treasury is the owner of the ```MetadataRenderer.sol``` contract at this point, a proposal will have to be made and executed to call ```addProperties```.
+This could prevent new tokens from being minted which could lead to auctions not able to be settled and could cause unnecessary delays for creating new auctions as items would need to be added to the properties with no items.
+Adding properties would take some time since the treasury is the owner of the ```MetadataRenderer.sol``` contract at this point and a proposal will have to be made and executed to call ```addProperties```.

 ## Proof of Concept